jfo/blog/source/posts/sild-header-files-and-a-refactoring.md

 This works!
-Because the `#include` direction instructs the compiler to simply insert the contents of that file right at that line before compiling the whole file together. (`#include`, like `#define` and other octothorpe beginning commands, are compiler preprocessor commands.)
+Because the `#include` direction instructs the compiler to simply insert the contents of that file right at that line before compiling the whole file together. (`#include`, like `#define` and other octothorpe beginning thingers, are compiler preprocessor commands.)
 You can _just compile that main file_ and it will work as you expect.

 ```